rodelesca/plIndigoProject/README.md

 * the schedules,
 * the professor for each course,
 * and the units for each course.
-* The program will also allow users to modify and delete existing courses.

 ## MEMBERS:
 * Jan Rodel Escareses (Team Lead),